Twitch

 Children and young people who watch livestreams may want to broadcast and stream their own content.
 As a platform that encourages comment and engagement Twitch users can sometimes be exposed to unkind comments or reactions to the content they stream.
 Remind your child to tell a trusted adult if they experience hurtful or bullying comments on the platform and to use the ‘Report’ and ‘Block’ functions on the platform.
 It’s important to talk to them about the risks of livestreaming in which they may be broadcasting or streaming unedited content about themselves to anyone on the site.
 Encourage them to think about what they put into their broadcasts, their language, their background and their digital footprint more generally.
 Remind children that all content can be screenshotted, saved and widely shared.
 They always need to consider the content they create and share by really thinking about whether they would be happy for everyone they know to see it.

 Twitch is free and paid for by adverts.
 There is a significant amount of exposure to adverts on Twitch including gaming adverts and general adverts.
-However, users can be drawn into using ‘Bits’ to show their appreciation for their favourite gamer, or even into making a donation directly which is also possible within the app.
+Ad-free browsing is available but users must pay for this.
+Users can also be drawn into using ‘Bits’ to show their appreciation for their favourite gamer, or even into making a donation directly which is also possible within the app.
+We recommend parents check that their financial details are not connected to their child’s Twitch account and that they remind their children that these features cost real money.

 Users can follow their favourite gamers for free but if they want to follow their channel they will have to subscribe.
 If a user subscribes to an individual broadcaster, this will also cost them money.
-It is important to be aware that Twitch is lucrative for games and some games have made a lot of money from the platform through adverts, donations and subscriptions.
+It is important to be aware that Twitch is lucrative for gamers and some gamers have made a lot of money from the platform through adverts, donations and subscriptions.

 Twitch can be massively popular with children and young people who love gaming.
 Like gaming itself, watching others game can be absorbing for children and young people - they may need boundaries to support them from not watching extended hours of livestream.